|Guide||♦||2 Triplogs||0 Topics|

 A good part of this trail is actually in a riparian or streamside habitat rather than a desert.
 Here you'll find narrowleaf cottonwood and a few well-off old ponderosa rather than cactus.
-Even when the trail climbs a saddle or follows a ridge, it's not in the same type of desert most people think of when they think of Arizona -- no saguaros, but you may see a road runner.
+Even when the trail climbs a saddle or follows a ridge, it's not in the same type of desert most people think of when they think of Arizona -- no saguaros, but you may see a Greater Roadrunner.
 On the lower hillsides and ridges of the Blue, the most noticeable vegetation is juniper trees.
-Look underneath them and in the exposed areas on dry hillsides and you will see some cacti, mostly prickly pear and an occasional cholla.
+Look underneath them and in the exposed areas on dry hillsides, and you will see some cacti, mostly prickly pear and an occasional cholla.
 You'll also see wildflowers.
 Desert wildflowers are best in the spring.
 Look for various kinds of paintbrush and prickle poppies.
-There are a number of different kinds of hedgehog cacti here too, with some of the brightest blooms you'll see anywhere.
+There are several different kinds of hedgehog cacti here too, with some of the brightest blooms you'll see anywhere.
 Watch for movement among the rocks too.
 This area is home to a herd of Rocky Mountain Bighorn sheep.

-On the ridge between Tutt and Foote Creeks you'll get some big, broad views of the Blue Range and the canyon it shelters before you drop down into Foote Creek Canyon and trail's end at its junction with the Foote Creek Trail.
+On the ridge between Tutt and Foote Creeks, you'll get some big, broad views of the Blue Range and the canyon it shelters before you drop down into Foote Creek Canyon and trail's end at its junction with the Foote Creek Trail #76.
 At this point, if you've set up a shuttle, you can head down to the Blue by way of the Foote Creek Trail to complete a loop or head upstream on Foote Creek Trail toward the canyon rim 11 miles and 3,000 feet away.

-0.0 Junction with Red Hill road, Forest Road 567
+0.0 Junction with Red Hill Road, Forest Road 567

 0.8 Follow jeep trail to the junction with Bush Creek.
 Trail crosses Bush Creek at this point and enters mouth of Tutt Creek